fitnr/everylotbot/README.md

 # every lot bot

-This bot tweets Google Streetview pictures of every property in a city.
-Really, it tweets Streetview photos of every property in a SQLite database.
+This library supports a Twitter bot that posts Google Streetview pictures of every property in an SQLite database.
+Existing instances of the bot: <a href="https://twitter.com/everylotnyc">@everylotnyc</a>, <a href="https://twitter.com/everylotchicago">@everylotchicago</a>, <a href="https://twitter.com/everylotsf">@everylotsf</a> and <a href="https://twitter.com/everylotla">@everylotla</a>.
+Since maps are instruments of power, these bots is a way of generating a tension between two different modes establishing power in urban space.

 ## What you'll need

 Set up will be easier with at least a basic familiarity with the command line.
-A knowledge of GIS may be helpful.
+A knowledge of GIS will be helpful.

 * A fresh Twitter account and a Twitter app, with registered keys
 * A Google Streetview API token.